 “Why do you want to go back again?
-Don’t you know it’s risky and dangerous?”
+Don’t you know it’s dangerous?”

 I can’t tell you how many times I have been asked this question.
 And the rest of our international Ebola response team serving in Liberia could tell the same story.
 It is hard to respond.
 How do you put into words what you know is right?

 Many times my response was “How can I not go?
 It’s my home.”
 But it goes deeper than that.
 It’s more than just the fact that we have lived and served with Samaritan’s Purse in Liberia since January 2005.
 It’s more than that the only house we call ‘ours’ is a little cement rectangle on the beach of a missionary compound outside Monrovia.
 It’s more than that Liberia is the only place our sons have ever lived… it’s way more.

 When we left at the end of July (following Kent Brantly’s diagnosis with Ebola and a deteriorating security situation at our base), I wasn’t sure if I ever would be back to Liberia.
 In all honesty I wasn’t sure when I would ever be ready to go back.

 When I got back to North America I was watching the news on the Internet trying to get information about what was happening in Liberia.
 My heart broke seeing bodies lying on the same road I had traveled a million times.
 Liberia was on my mind all the time.

 Samaritan’s Purse invited us all to a debriefing in early September.
 And after an amazing time of counsel, sharing, prayer and worship with all of those who fought with us, I could sense that God was working on my heart and preparing me to go back.

 The decision to go back was not easy.
 However, I knew it was the right decision.
 The night before I left, my son was crying in his bed.
 I went up to see him and he said he was scared for me.
 My heart melted, and I questioned myself, “What kind of mom leaves their kids after what they had been through?!”